ericcosta0758/Simulation-and-Monte-Carlo/README.md

 Next, we plot the values in the interval [-3,5], highlighting the minimum point found.

-It can be seen in the file image exercise 5 (images can be found in the foulder images)
+It can be seen in the file image exercise 5 (images can be found in the folder images)

 Finally, we obtain the derivative of f(x) and set it to zero to compare both results: